Kolob: Mormon exegesis and speculation

-Star versus planet
+Star or planet

 The Book of Abraham is unclear as to whether Kolob is a star or a planet, and Mormon writings have taken both positions.
 One part of the Book of Abraham states that Abraham "saw the stars ... and that one of them was nearest unto the throne of God; ... and the name of the great one is Kolob."
-But the book defines the word Kokaubeam (a transliteration of the Hebrew "כּוֹכָבִים" [c.f., Gen. 15:5]) as meaning "all the great lights, which were in the firmament of heaven".
+But the book defines the word Kokaubeam (a transliteration of the Hebrew "כּוֹכָבִים" [cf., Gen. 15:5]) as meaning "all the great lights, which were in the firmament of heaven".
 This would appear to include planets as among the "stars", and the Book of Abraham calls Earth a star.
 In addition, it appears to classify Kolob among a hierarchy of "planets".
 On the other hand, in the Egyptian Alphabet and Grammar paper, Kolob is classified as one of 12 "fixed stars", as distinct from 15 "moving planets".
 The term "fixed stars" generally refers to the background of celestial objects that do not appear to move relative to each other in the night sky, including all stars other than the Sun, nebulae and other starlike objects.
 Though "fixed", such objects were proven to have proper motion by Edmund Halley in 1718.
 Apparently referring to proper motion, Smith said that Kolob moves "swifter than the rest of the twelve fixed stars".
 Also, the Book of Abraham refers to "fixed planets", thereby including planets in the set of celestial objects that may be "fixed".
 It also calls the Sun a "governing planet", further complicating the terminology.
 So it is unclear whether Smith understood Kolob to be a planet or a star.

 Writers in the Latter Day Saint movement have taken both positions on the issue.
-Brigham Young, second president of the Church of Jesus Christ of Latter-day Saints (LDS Church), spoke of Kolob as a planet, as did LDS Church apostles John Taylor, Orson Pratt (a mathematician with an interest in astronomy), Orson F. Whitney, and Alvin R. Dyer.
+Brigham Young, second president of the LDS Church, spoke of Kolob as a planet, as did LDS Church apostles John Taylor, Orson Pratt (a mathematician with an interest in astronomy), Orson F. Whitney, and Alvin R. Dyer.
 Other Mormon theologians have also viewed Kolob as a planet, but several Mormon writers have called Kolob a star, including B. H. Roberts and LDS Church president David O. McKay.